briansan/node/master/reference/cni-plugin/configuration.md

    > **Warning**: This feature can allow pods to receive traffic which may not have been intended for that pod.
    > Users should make sure the proper admission control is in place to prevent users from selecting arbitrary floating IP addresses.
    {: .alert .alert-danger}

+#### Specifying IP pools using node selectors

+You can configure your cluster so that workloads running a certain node will only allocate IPs from a specific pool.
+This is done through node labeling and specifying a node selector on IP pools.
+See the usage doc on [assigning IP addresses based on topology]({{site.baseurl}}/{{page.version}}/usage/assigning-ip-addresses-topology)